altibiz/perch/docs/usage/defaults.md

 These options can be overridden by setting `integrate.systems`, `integrate.nixpkgs.config` or `integrate.nixpkgs.overlays` per Perch module.
-These options can also be overriden per `integrate` prefix option.
+These options can also be overridden per `integrate` prefix option.
 For example, for the package of a Perch module, setting `integrate.package.systems`, `integrate.package.nixpkgs.config` or `integrate.package.nixpkgs.overlays`.